Outdoor Escapes at Whitby

 Option 3: Cleveland Way to Helmsley

 The walk in a nutshell: Looking for a challenge?
 This superb inland section of the Cleveland Way showcases the contrasts of North York Moors scenery.
-From Helmsley to Osmotherley, we keep up the pace and will be well deserving of our pints at the end of the day.
+From near Osmotherley we stride out and step up the pace until we reach the pretty market town of Helmsley, where there's plenty of watering holes where we can enjoy a well deserved pint!

-Don’t miss: The huge sense of achievement and smugness as you complete your challenge and celebrate with a pint in the Queen Catherine.
+Don’t miss: The huge sense of achievement and smugness as you complete your challenge and celebrate with a pint in the Feathers.

 Captain Cook Country